jefferywmoore/CISSP-Study-Resources/README.md

 Feel free to share this repo or any of the resources if you find them useful.
 Tell me about mistakes or improvements you think should be made!
-Connect with me on LinkedIn: https://www.linkedin.com/in/jefferywmoore/
+Connect with me on [LinkedIn](https://www.linkedin.com/in/jefferywmoore/)

 # Table of contents
 - [Overview](#overview) of CISSP exam and content